 The Performance-Based Compensation Agreement includes a limitation on the maximum performance award available to Mr. A.G.
 Lowenthal in any single year, which is \$10 million.
 The Compensation Committee may also set a lesser "cap" on Mr. A.G.
-Lowenthal's total performance award for any single year
+Lowenthal's total performance award for any single year which can be less than the maximum of \$10 million under the Performance-Based Compensation Agreement.
+In 2019, the Compensation Committee established a framework pursuant to which Mr. A.G.
+Lowenthal could attain a Performance Award for the year 2019.

-The framework established by the Compensation Committee was determined utilizing the following components: Total Revenue, Pre-Tax Income and Compensation as a percentage of Revenue, each for the Company for fiscal year 2018.
+The framework established by the Compensation Committee was determined utilizing the following components: Total Revenue, Pre-Tax Income ("PTI") and Compensation as a percentage of Revenue, each for the Company for fiscal year 2019.
 For each of these components, three goal levels, minimum, target and maximum, were stipulated as set forth in the chart below:

-In fiscal year 2018, the Company's Total Revenue was \$958,154,000, Pre-Tax Income was \$44,852,000, and Compensation as a percentage of Revenue was 63.4%.
+In fiscal year 2019, the Company's Total Revenue was \$1,033,000,000, Pre-Tax Income was \$52,953,000, and Compensation as a percentage of Revenue was 63.6%.

-By applying the 2018 results to the framework set out above, the Compensation Committee determined to grant a performance award for Mr. A.G.
-Lowenthal and directed that it be paid \$1,500,000 in cash and a stock award of 75,472 shares of the Company's Class A Stock, the cash value of which was \$2,032,461 at the date of grant based on the closing price of the Class A Stock on the NYSE on January 31, 2019 of \$26.93, which award will "cliff" vest in five years from the date of grant.
-The award, which vests on January 30, 2024, is subject to Mr. A.G.
+By applying the 2019 results to the framework set out above, the Compensation Committee determined to grant a performance award for Mr. A.G.
+Lowenthal and directed that it be paid \$2,000,000 in cash and (i) a stock award of 40,000 shares of the Company's Class A Stock, the cash value of which was \$1,045,600 and (ii) a conditional award of 37,000 shares, conditioned only upon a vote by the majority of Class B Stockholders in favor of Matter No 5 described herein, the cash value of which was \$967,180, each at the date of grant based on the closing price of the Class A Stock on the NYSE on January 29, 2020 of \$26.14, each of which award will "cliff" vest in five years from the date of grant.
+The award, which vests on January 28, 2025, is subject to Mr. A.G.
 Lowenthal being continuously employed by the Company until that date.

-In March 2019, the Compensation Committee continued Mr. A.G.
-Lowenthal's base salary for 2019 at \$500,000, unchanged from 2018.
+In March 2020, the Compensation Committee continued Mr. A.G.
+Lowenthal's base salary for 2020 at \$500,000, unchanged from 2019.
 The table above does not include a distribution received by Mr. A.G.
-Lowenthal from the EDCP during fiscal year 2018 of \$1,544,911.
+Lowenthal from the EDCP during fiscal year 2019 of \$1,479,703.

-2018 Compensation Arrangement for R.S.
+2019 Compensation Arrangement for R.S.
 Lowenthal

-In 2018, the Compensation Committee also determined pursuant to Article IX of the OIP to establish an Individual Target Award (the "Performance Award") for the fiscal year ending December 31, 2018 (the "Performance Period") for Mr. R.S.
+In 2019, the Compensation Committee also determined pursuant to Article IX of the OIP to establish an Individual Target Award (the "Performance Award") for the fiscal year ending December 31, 2019 (the "Performance Period") for Mr. R.S.
 Lowenthal, Senior Managing Director and Head of Oppenheimer & Co.
 Inc.'s Investment Banking business.
-The Performance Award established by the Compensation Committee was determined utilizing the following components for fiscal year 2018: (i) Total Revenue, Revenue per Managing Director, Pre-Tax Income and Compensation as a percentage of Revenue for the Investment Banking Division, and (ii) Total Revenue, Pre-Tax Income and Compensation as a percentage of Revenue for the Company.
+The Performance Award established by the Compensation Committee was determined utilizing the following components for fiscal year 2019: (i) Total Revenue, Revenue per Managing Director ("MD"), Pre-Tax Income ("PTI") and Compensation as a percentage of Revenue for the Investment Banking ("IBK") Division, and (ii) Total Revenue, Pre-Tax Income and Compensation as a percentage of Revenue for the Company.
 For each of these components, three goal levels, minimum, target and maximum, were stipulated as set forth in the chart below.